Graduate Degrees in the Department of Social Sciences

 Take advantage of museum and archival internship opportunities.

-The MA degree in History is designed for the History student intending to continue on for Ph.D. work in History, for the secondary teacher who desires to take graduate work concentrating in the content area of History, and for the History student intending to pursue a career in public history.
+The MA degree in History is designed for history students with a wide variety of interests, including those intending to continue on for Ph.D. work in history; secondary education teachers interested in graduate work concentrating on history, political science, or geography; and those interested in a career in public history.
 Other students also may find the program suitable, depending on their individual aspirations.
+Alumni of the program currently work as historical site directors, museum curators, instructors at community colleges, and in a variety of other types of professions.

-The MA degree in History concentrates on three types of learning.
+Coursework in the MA program concentrates on three types of learning.
 The first of these is simple factual knowledge of history: students should enter the program with good undergraduate preparation in this regard, but MA work should add depth in areas of specialty and breadth in other areas.
-The second type of learning is historiographic: students should learn how historians have interpreted the historical record and given it meaning through time.
-The third type of learning is methodological: students should learn how to conduct original research and compose the historical essay, as well as other conventional forms of scholarly writing in History.
+The second type of learning is historiographic: students learn how historians have interpreted the historical record and given it meaning through time.
+The third is methodological: students should learn how to conduct original research and compose the historical essay, as well as other conventional forms of scholarly writing in history.

-The multi-disciplinary MAT degree in Social Sciences, designed specifically for licensed secondary social studies teachers, allows candidates to concentrate their focus in the areas of American history, world history, geography, political science, anthropology, sociology, and economics.
-The program emphasizes mastery of the methods of teaching the social sciences within the professional educational context, with the aim of developing each candidate's skills as Critical Thinkers, Creative Planners, and Effective Practitioners.
-The program prepares candidates for enhanced classroom performance by supporting state assessment standards, integrating technology in the classroom, and advancing the professional development of program candidates.
+Beginning in fall 2013, the MAT in Social Sciences has been merged with the MA History degree and is now the Social Sciences Concentration.
+The concentration allows students to specialize in American history, world history, geography, political science, anthropology, sociology, and economics in their master's-level studies.
+The concentration emphasizes mastery of the methods of teaching the social sciences within the professional educational context, with the aim of developing candidates' skills as Critical Thinkers, Creative Planners, and Effective Practitioners.
+The program prepares candidates for enhanced classroom performance by supporting state learning and assessment standards, integrating technology in the classroom, and advancing professional development.